The Non-Negotiable: CPA License

 Monday-Wednesday: Fieldwork

-- Reviewing evidence in client portals (Vanta, Drata)
+- Reviewing evidence in client portals such as Vanta and Drata.

-- Testing controls (access reviews, change management, etc.)
+- Testing controls such as access reviews, change management, MFA, backups, and vulnerability management.

 Thursday-Friday: Admin & Review